 Sometimes managing COPD symptoms just takes a new perspective.

 For those with chronic obstructive pulmonary disease (COPD), often the most challenging aspect of the disease is the daily degradation of one’s quality of life as a result of symptoms.
 As with any chronic lung disease–in which symptoms will get progressively worse—associated COPD symptoms become gradually more difficult to manage and deal with.
-Although traditional COPD medications such as pills, inhalers and supplemental oxygen relieve these symptoms, the side-effects can be simply overwhelming.
+Although traditional COPD medications such as pills, inhalers and supplemental oxygen relieve these symptoms, the side effects can be overwhelming.
 However, natural treatment options do exist.
-In the face of few options and an increasingly taxing set of COPD symptoms, what can you do to avoid exacerbations and improve your quality of life?
+With few options and a taxing set of COPD symptoms, what can you do to avoid exacerbations and improve your quality of life?
 You start with a plan.

 COPD Symptoms: What Are They?

-As a disease that is inherently specific to the individual, COPD can be affected by genetic history, smoking habits, living conditions, diet and exercise, as well as exposure to poor air quality—all of which can have a direct effect on the pronouncement and manifestation of symptoms within a patient.
+COPD can be affected by genetic history, smoking habits, living conditions, diet and exercise, as well as exposure to poor air quality—all of which can have a direct effect on the symptoms within a patient.
 Among COPD symptoms, those living with the disease can expect:

 - Shortness of breath, especially during physical activities